Adiemus (albums): Alternative versions

 Several releases, including the United States release, of Cantata Mundi feature two bonus tracks, "Cantilena" and "Elegia", which are early musical sketches composed by Jenkins in preparation for this album.

 As is common with Adiemus albums, the cover art of releases in certain regions may be different.
-The cover of the United States release features a silhouetted persons reminiscent of the cover art for Adiemus: Songs of Sanctuary in that region as well as the cover for Diamond Music.
+The cover of the United States release features silhouetted people reminiscent of the cover art for Adiemus: Songs of Sanctuary in that region as well as the cover for Diamond Music.
 European releases depict an insect hive in various shades of reds and yellows within an abstracted mechanical clock.
 A special edition release in Europe shows a winged figure ascending into the sky.
 Other releases use dolphins which are characteristic of Adiemus albums in some markets.

 Adiemus III: Dances of Time

 Released in 1998, this album is a tribute to the interrelationship between music and dance throughout history.
 As such, most tracks are composed in a traditional style of dance, including meter.

 In addition to the multitracked vocals used in the previous Adiemus recordings, Jenkins introduces the Finnish Adiemus Singers to perform the chorus to Miriam Stockley's lead.